epfl-ada/ada-2023-project-adacadabra1000101/README.md

     - We merge movies.metadata.tsv with characters.metadata.tsv to associate the characters with their respective genres, movie box office revenue and decade of release. <br>

 **Step 2: TV Tropes** <br>
-    - We pre-process our tvtropes.clusters.txt file and merge it with our merged character and movies metadata. <br>
+    - We pre-process our tvtropes.clusters.txt file and merge it with our merged character & movies metadata.
+We identify 501 character tropes with 72 unique tropes. <br>
-    - We identify 501 character tropes with 72 unique archetypes.
-As such, we focus on these 501 tropes and their associated characters, actors and movies.
-We identify 350 actors corresponding to these 501 character archetypes. <br>
     - We merge TV Tropes with Movie and Character MetaData. <br>
-    -   - We complete key missing data *(Actor Ethnicity and ActorAge)* <br>
+    - We complete key missing data. <br>
-    - We plot our data to visualise it and further filter it, if needed. <br>
+    - We visualise our data and further filter it by grouping tropes and ethnicities together. <br>

 **Step 3: Extracting Actor Images** <br>
     - We extract the 350 actor images from [The Movie Database](https://www.themoviedb.org/) to create the Actor_image.csv dataset. <br>
     - We pre-process this new dataset.

-### Part 2: Clustering our data
-**Step 4: Clustering Tropes** <br>
-    - We have 72 unique character tropes.
-This gives an average of 7 characters per trope.
-This is too little data for any significant analysis.
-As such, we decide to cluster similar tropes together to give us a more subsequent amount of characters per clustered trope. <br>

-**Step 5: Clustering Ethnicities** <br>
-    - Similarly to our character tropes, we identify a large number of unique ethnicities.
-With the same reasoning as for the tropes, we cluster our ethnicities together for better analysis. <br>

-### Part 3: Facial Image Analysis
+### Part 2: Facial Image Analysis
-**Step X: Analysing Facial Features** <br>
+**Step 4: Extracting Facial Features** <br>
-    - We analyse and quantify the facial features of our actor images using a facial recognition algorithm. <br>
+    - We extract the facial features of our actor images using a facial recognition algorithm. <br>

+**Step 5: Analysing and Selecting Facial Features** <br>
+    - We analyse and select the facial features that are most pertinent to our study. <br>

+### Part 3: Clustering our data
+**Step 4: Clustering Facial Features** <br>
+    - We cluster the similar facial features we identified earlier together. <br>

+### Part 4: Data Analysis
+**Step 5: Correlating with our tropes-characters-movies dataset** <br>
+    - We correlate the obtained facial features with the other features given to us by CMU Movie Summary Corpus, to identify feature trends in function of character tropes.<br>

+**Step 6: Analysis** <br>
+    - We analyse our data and find answers to our research questions. <br>

+### Part 5: Story-Telling
+**Step 7: Web Design** <br>
+    - We use our findings to create our story on the webpage. <br>

+### Part 6: Where the fun begins
+**Step 8: Adding our own images** <br>
+    - We add our own images and use what we found earlier to determine what character trope would suit each of us best. <br>

+***BONUS step: Adding an interactive feature*** <br>
+    - We add a feature where a user can upload his own image and/or fill a form.
+We would then analyse his image and/or form to show the character trope that suits the user best.

 ## Proposed Timeline
-- 17.11.23: P2 Milestone - Pre-processing our data to obtain concise dataframes. <br>
+- 17.11: Pre-processing our movies & character metadata as well as tv tropes cluster. <br>
+- 17.11: Extracting images from TMDB <br>
 ↓ <br>
-- Date: (Milestone) - details <br>
+- 18.11 - P2 Milestone <br>
 ↓ <br>
+- 24.11 - Extracting facial features from Actor_Images dataset <br>
+↓ <br>
+- Break - Homework 2 <br>
+↓ <br>
+- 05.12 - Clustering Facial Features <br>
+↓ <br>
+- 08.12 - Correlating with tropes-movies-characters dataset <br>
+- 08.12 - Analysis <br>
+↓ <br>
+- 15.12 - Web Design <br>
+↓ <br>
+- 19.12 - Adding our own Images <br>
+↓ <br>
+- 22.12 - BONUS: Adding an interactive feature <br>
+- ↓ <br>
-- 22.12.23: P3 Milestone - ADAcadabraaaa 🪄💫 <br>
+- 23.12: P3 Milestone - ADAcadabraaaa 🪄💫 <br>

 ## Team Contributions